ThingSpeak is a free cloud service that stores and displays IoT data. Integrated support for MATHLAB allows also for data analysis.

 HomeLab software for ESP8266 and Raspberry Pi can access this cloud service to continuously send the data measured by the module.
 So the user can utilize a ThingSpeak account as a dashboard.
 The HomeLab Raspberry Pi software may additionally retrieve ThingSpeak data graphs and visualize them in its user interface.

-The first step is to register a ThingSpeak account.
-It would not take more than a couple of minutes.
+To register a ThingSpeak account it would not take more than a couple of minutes.
 Go to thingspeak.com and do it.
 An email box has to be available for the account verification.

-For RPi users setting a data channel would suffice.
+For RPi users setting a data channel as shown below would suffice.
 The ESP8266 module connects the service via the MQTT protocol.
-So additionally these users have to register a ThingSpeak MQTT Device.
+So ESP8266 users have to also register a ThingSpeak MQTT Device.